 Figure 10.4 shows the median values of the offset angle and the searched area at each threshold, compared to the results of HL search.
-For the case 3 investigation, the calculation is repeated for a few times, with using different set of random numbers, to estimate the uncertainties of these median values.
-Thence, the averaged values are shown about the case 3 results in the table 10.2.
-The figure 10.4 gives following information.
+In case 3 investigation, calculation is repeated for a few times, using different set of random numbers, to estimate the uncertainties of these median values.
+Thence, the averaged values of case 3 results are shown in table 10.2.
+Figure 10.4 gives the following information.